Amina Kabafaanu: Exile

-After her abdication, Amina retired to Hitadoo island on the Addu Atoll with her spouse Ali Manikfan.
+After her abdication, Amina retired to Hithadoo Island on the Addu Atoll with her spouse, Ali Manikfan.
 Even in her absence, she was considered a viable threat to the regime, being the eldest daughter of Sultan Ibrahim Iskandar II.
 Her four younger sisters were not given roles of significance in governing, despite being married to high-ranking men with titles.
 She was apparently trained in warfare and even initiated an attempt to rally support for her claim.

-Warned by travelers from Male that there were plans for their arrest, they left for Minicoy with three armed ships.
-When the news of their trip to Minicoy reached Male, an expedition led by Umar Manik, brother of Hassan Manikfan, were sent to arrest them.
-After a battle near Kela island channel, Amina and her ship was defeated and captured, and she was brought back to Male with her spouse.
+Warned by travelers from Malé that there were plans for their arrest, they left for Minicoy with three armed ships.
+When the news of their trip to Minicoy reached Malé, an expedition led by Umar Manik, brother of Hassan Manikfan, were sent to arrest them.
+After a battle near Kelaa island channel, Amina and her ship was defeated and captured, and she was brought back to Malé with her spouse.
 They were exiled to Fenfushi island in September 1754.

-In 1759, her niece queen Amina II was deposed and succeeded by her uncle Hasan 'Izz ud-din who ascended after hearing news of Sultan Muhammadh Imaduddin III's demise to fill the throne in absentia of Dhiyamigili heir to throne Muhammadh Ghiyath al-Din, who was held captive by Ali Raja.
+In 1759, her niece Queen Amina II was deposed and succeeded by her uncle Hasan 'Izz ud-din who ascended after hearing news of Sultan Muhammad Imaduddin III's demise to fill the throne in the absence of the Dhiyamigili heir to throne Muhammad Ghiyath al-Din, who was held captive by Ali Raja.

 Second rule

-Hasan 'Izz ud-din abdicated the throne to Sultan Muhammadh Ghiyath al-Din on his return.
+Hasan 'Izz ud-din abdicated the throne to Sultan Muhammad Ghiyath al-Din on his return.

-On 17 December 1773, her brother sultan Muhammed Ghiya'as ud-din left for his haj pilgrimage to Mecca in the company of his spouse, minister Ali Hakura Manikfan and minister Ali Doshimeyna Manikfan.
+On 17 December 1773, her brother, Sultan Muhammed Ghiya'as ud-din left for the Hajj pilgrimage to Mecca in the company of his spouse, Minister Ali Hakura Manikfan and Minister Ali Doshimeyna Manikfan.
 He appointed his sister Amina to administer the affairs of state as regent in his absence, jointly with her spouse Ali Velana Manikfan.

 During their regency, however, a coup took place and the followers around Amina's husband Ali Velana Manikfan deposed her absent brother and had him proclaimed monarch.
-They were declared rebels by the loyalists of the absent king and soon deposed by a counter cup, and Muhammad Shamsuddeen II was placed on the throne.
-Amina and her spouse were arrested and expelled to Huliyandoo island on Laam atoll, where they eventually died.
+They were declared rebels by the loyalists of the absent king and soon deposed by a countercoup, and Muhammad Shamsuddeen II was placed on the throne.
+Amina and her spouse were arrested and expelled to Huliyandhoo Island on Laamu Atoll, where they eventually died.